AdobeDocs/experience-platform.en/help/dashboards/cdp-insights-data-model.md

 - `adwh_fact_profile`
 - `adwh_dim_merge_policies`

-The image below contains the relevant data fields in each.
+The image below contains the relevant data fields in each dataset.

 ![An ERD of the profile model.](./images/cdp-insights/profile-model.png)